 As one of the possible options, the connection of the Turkish flow with the planned gas pipeline ITGI Poseidon from Turkey through Greece and the Ionian Sea to Italy is considered.
 Sources in Rome have already made it clear that the Italian side is interested in transferring the point of reception of Russian gas from northern to southern Italy with the calculation for the integrated system "Turkish flow" - ITGI Poseidon.

-At the beginning of June, within the framework of the St. Petersburg International Economic Forum, a working meeting between Alexey Miller and Edison SpA, Chief Executive Officer, EDB Group Vice-President Mark Benayoun was held.
-Edison SpA, a member of the EDF group, Currently is one of the main players in the Italian and European markets.
-The participants of the meeting noted the progress achieved in the work to create the southern route of Russian gas supplies to Europe and discussed the implementation of the tripartite Russian-Italian-Greek cooperation agreement signed by Gazprom, Edison and DEPA.
+In early June, within the framework of the St. Petersburg International Economic Forum, a working meeting between Alexey Miller and Edison SpA, Chief Executive Officer of EDF Group Mark Benayoun, was held.
+Edison SpA, a member of the EDF group, is currently one of the main players in the Italian and European markets.
+The participants of the meeting noted the progress achieved in the work to create a southern route for Russian gas supplies to Europe and discussed the implementation of the tripartite Russian-Italian-Greek cooperation agreement signed by Gazprom, Edison and DEPA.
 This agreement provides for joint work on the organization of a southern route for the supply of Russian gas to Europe from Russia through Turkey to Greece and further to Italy.
 According to the document, the companies will also coordinate the work on the implementation of the Turkish Stream project.

 At the meeting in St. Petersburg, the parties stressed the importance of implementing the Poseidon gas pipeline project for the timely creation of an appropriate receiving infrastructure in Europe, which can function in a single complex with the Turkish Stream.